-Our week was mostly spent eating, walking and enjoying the beach.
+Our week in Miami was mostly spent eating, walking and enjoying the beach.
 The vibe of the city is infectious, a very cosmopolitan place.
 We found it to be very clean.
 I especially loved the greenery , the wide open spaces and the fresh air.
 There is definitely a lot of wealth in the city.
 A lot!!!!
 Exotic cars were plentiful, more than in L.A even, and that’s saying a lot!
 I was only disappointed that l didn’t get to see pink flamingos like in the “Miami Vice” intro :-) .
 Here are what we consider very impressive highlights of Miami in no particular order.
+They should be on your Miami must do list.

 South Beach & Art Deco District: